 The 2009 edition of the Rad Racing GP in Lakewood, Washington, came down to a sprint finish between the duo of Jonathan Page (Planet Bike) and Christian Heule (Rendementhypo Cycling Team), with the former outpacing the latter in dominating fashion.
 Page and Heule emerged from a strong leading group that included the likes of Ryan Trebon (Kona), Barry Wicks (Kona), Jeremy Powers (Cannondale/Cyclocrossworld), Jamey Driscoll (Cannondale/Cyclocrossworld) and Andy Jacques-Maynes (Bissel Pro Cycling).
-Driscoll chased the majority of the race, with Page and Heule tantalizingly close to capture, but could not close them down, finishing in third.
+Driscoll chased the majority of the race, and got tantalizingly close to capturing Page and Heule, but could not close them down, finishing in third.

 Several top riders had mishaps.
 Jeremy Powers fell victim to an early puncture, and confusion in the pits resulted in him twice leaving with the wrong bike.
 Powers would lose almost thirty seconds to the slow bike change and would eventually fade to finish 23rd.
 Jesse Anthony (Jamis) was another victim of early race issues, as he tripped on the first barrier in a double set at full speed.
 Anthony took a while to remount his bike and would never regain the lead.
 And early aggressor Trebon, despite his eagerness, was suffering.
 The Kona rider suffered a hard crash early in the Star Crossed race, and back pain and a world-beating run-up would see him retire as well.